tuwukee/jwt_sessions/README.md

 POST /refresh
 ```

-Now when there're login and refresh endpoints, you can protect the rest of your secure controllers with `before_action :authenticate_access_request!`.
+Now when there're login and refresh endpoints, you can protect the rest of your secure controllers with `before_action :authorize_access_request!`.

 ```
-class UsersController < ApplicationController before_action :authenticate_access_request!
+class UsersController < ApplicationController before_action :authorize_access_request!

   def index
     ...